Quick tweaks to improve Ahoy analytics data

-Ahoy is a popular gem that makes it easy to track visits and event analytics in your Rails 8 app.
+Ahoy is a popular analytics gem that I use to track site visits and events in my Ruby on Rails apps.

 The gem is well-documented, so I’m not going to walk through the setup here.
-But since analytics is only as good as the data – garbage in, garbage out – there a few small changes I make on projects to try and keep the data clean and usable.
+But the quality of your analytics is only as good as the quality of your data – garbage in, garbage out – so I make a few tweaks to try and ensure the data is clean and usable.

 Visits